← Back to research

 Long-term OutlookPositive — but crowded market creates risk

-Factory is well-funded with clear enterprise positioning.
+Factory is well-funded with clear enterprise positioning and unicorn status as of April 2026.
 The risk is market saturation and foundation model providers building competitive features directly.

 Bottom Line